 On 6 April 1934, the show changed name and sponsor, again.
 For “The General Tire Show,” Benny added announcer Don Wilson and bandleader Don Bestor.
 Mary and Frank Parker stayed.

-Starting in fall 1934, General Foods used Benny to promote Jell-O. The first “Jell-O Program” aired at 7 pm, east coast time, on Sunday 14 October 1934,” says Leff.
+Starting in fall 1934, General Foods used Benny to promote Jell-O. The first “Jell-O Program” aired at 7 pm, east coast time, on Sunday 14 October 1934,” says Leibowitz.
 Mary and Don continued.
 A new tenor, Kenny Baker, joined in 1935.

 Phil Harris joined the cast, in 1936, as the supposed bandleader.
 It’s his character and no more, although he may have worked with the orchestra from 1936 to 1938.
-Still, “Harris had his own orchestra, unrelated to the show, and several hit records," says Leff.
+Still, “Harris had his own orchestra, unrelated to the show, and several hit records," says Leibowitz.

 “Mahlon Merrick was the de facto music director from 1938 or so until the 1950s.
 When the radio show toured, Harris pretends he’s leading the band.
 On the show, Merrick does the heavy lifting.”

 A valet, “Rochester,” portrayed by Eddie Anderson, debuted in 1937.
-“Bill Morrow and Ed Beloin, the writers, intended ‘Rochester’ as a one-time character,” says Leff.
+“Bill Morrow and Ed Beloin, the writers, intended ‘Rochester’ as a one-time character,” says Leibowitz.
 As many of their ideas, "Rochester" became a pillar of the show.

 Anderson did a dance act in vaudeville.
 On the Benny show, he was an instant audience favourite.
 He joined the show, permanently, six weeks after his first appearance.